-If these Statistical Tables are not found in either Note: location or a Statistical Day is not configured, OCS considers the time range as a holiday (HDAY).
+Note: If these Statistical Tables are not found in either location or a Statistical Day is not configured, OCS considers the time range as a heliday (HDAY) considers the time range as a holiday (HDAY).

 At startup, OCS determines the time and identifies the daytime interval according to the configured Statistical Days and Statistical Tables (see the procedure Configuring Statistical Days and Statistical Tables for Time Ranges).
 OCS dynamically processes configuration time interval changes (for example, from BH to ABH), while a Campaign Group is active.
 When the daytime interval changes, according to the contact's time zone, OCS informs the various instances of the state machine by sending the ocs.daytime\change event (see the Events from OCS table).
 This triggers the state machine to proceed to the new daytime interval.